How Much Shaving Foam or Gel Should You Use? The Right Way to Protect Your Skin

 Using more than necessary isn’t as harmful, but it can make shaving less efficient.

 With foam, applying too much can make it harder to see what you’re doing, leading to missed spots.
-With gel, overuse can make the razor feel heavy or difficult to control.
+With gel, overuse can make the razor feel heavy or less responsive during shaving.

 The goal is simple: use enough to protect your skin, but not so much that it interferes with precision.